 - How to better use social media.
 Social media is still quite overwhelming to many people in the aging care industry, but a quick look at where your competitors are pushing out their content can help you better determine the type of social media presence you should have.
 Is your competition on Facebook, LinkedIn, Twitter, Google+, and Pinterest?
 If so, are they updating their content as regularly as they should or have their pages stalled for weeks or months on end without updates?
 Are they using industry keywords in their posts?

 Evaluating your competitors’ marketing can help you determine where your own marketing falls short, but you may also realize just how much better you’re doing at marketing your services than those around you.
 Regardless of whether you’re ahead of the game or falling short, marketing today is an ongoing process, and you can’t stand still even if you’re on top of the heap.
-A dedicated marketing expert, like those at corecubed, can help your company or agency stay ahead of the curve and your competition with your marketing.
+A dedicated marketing expert, like those at corecubed, can help your agency get quality home health care leads to stay ahead of the curve and your competition.
 Contact us to learn more.